PRESS INFORMATION - media enquiries to Sam Dabbs on 07711 672893

 Notes to editors:

-DWF LLP is one of the fastest growing regional law firms in the UK and has recently merged with Ricksons.
-With over 850 people based in Manchester, Leeds, Liverpool and Preston, DWF provides a range of services grouped under the following practice areas:
+DWF LLP is one of the fastest growing law firms in the UK.
+With over 980 people based in Leeds, Liverpool, London, Manchester and Preston, DWF provides a range of services grouped under the following practice areas:

 Banking & Finance